Hydrex (HYDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Hydrex Historical Price

-According to the latest data gathered on Hydrex live price page, the current price of Hydrex is 0.404367USD.
+According to the latest data gathered on Hydrex live price page, the current price of Hydrex is 0.367747USD.
 The circulating supply of Hydrex(HYDX) is

 In the past 24 hours, Hydrex has shown a price movement of